 Cultivate your own spiritual life: for example, participate in adult religious education classes; meditate; pray; read scripture, poetry, or other inspirational words; commune with nature; keep a journal; etc. There are many ways to enrich your spirit -- both alone and in the community.

 How to Join Sign the membership book.
-Any Sunday, after the service, ask for a Board Member.
-Any of them will be happy to talk with you about membership and will direct you to the Membership Book if you are ready.
-Several times a year, we will officially welcome new members into the congregation during a worship service.
+Any Sunday, after the service, ask for Darlene or Angie.
+From time to time we will officially welcome new members into the congregation during a worship service.

 Benefits of Membership Of course, the greatest benefit of membership is the opportunity to deepen your own commitment, spiritual growth, and service to the community.
-In addition, as a member of the fellowship, you have the right to vote at all congregational meetings and elections.
-And, if you wish, you can be nominated and elected to serve on the Board of Trustees or the Nominating Committee.
-And when Live Oak is recognized as a congregation by the Unitarian Universalist Association (UUA), you will also automatically be a member of the UUA and receive its magazine.
-In the meantime, you may enjoy the content of the magazineon-line.
+In addition, as a member of the fellowship, you have the right to vote at all congregational meetings.